 What is Yin yoga?

-A Yin yoga class usually consists of a series of long-held, passive floor poses that mainly work the lower part of the body - the hips, pelvis, inner thighs, lower spine.
+While Yang yoga practices (Ashtanga, Vinyasa) physically target the 'superficial' muscles, in Yin yoga, we target the deep connective tissues of the body - the ligaments, joints, bones, and deep fascia networks.
+A Yin class usually consists of a series of passive floor poses held for up to 5 minutes or more, that mainly work the lower part of the body - the hips, pelvis, inner thighs, lower spine.
 These areas are especially rich in connective tissues.
-The poses are held for up to five minutes, sometimes longer.

 - Read more about the history and origins of Yin Yoga here